alob-mtc/invok/AUTOSCALING.md

 # Invok Autoscaling Feature

-This document describes the new resource-aware autoscaling feature for Invok, which automatically manages container pools based on resource usage.
+This document describes the resource-aware autoscaling feature for Invok, which automatically manages container pools based on resource usage.

 ## Overview